top of page

 Instructor

-In this course, we delve into the intricacies of social networks, extending far beyond the surface of social media to the expansive networks that shape our lives—from personal relationships to professional interactions.
-Through the application of social network theories and analytical methods, this course aims to decode the intricate web of connections that orchestrate the world we live in.
-You will be invited to adopt a network perspective, a transformative lens through which the inherent linkages of our societal, professional, and technological realms can be discerned and scrutinized.
+In this course, we explore the fascinating world of social networks, going beyond social media to understand the expansive networks that shape our lives—from personal relationships to professional interactions.
+Through social network theories and analytical methods, this course aims to decode the intricate web of connections that orchestrate the world we live in.
+You'll learn to look at the world like a network, which will help you see how everything is connected.
 As we navigate these themes together, we will uncover the dynamics of network formation and explore the profound impact that these structures have on individual behavior, belief systems, and access to opportunities.
-By the end of the course, you will have insights into optimizing personal networks, comprehend factors behind influential figures like Steve Jobs, grasp the spread of pandemics, the formation of social movements, and the polarization of the Internet.
+By the end of the course, you will gain insights into optimizing personal networks, understanding what makes influential figures like Steve Jobs impactful, and comprehending phenomena such as the spread of pandemics, the rise of social movements, and Internet polarization.

 INSH 6500 Statitscial Analysis